josephinaphina/gitpoem/week_02_Murray_poem.md

 Sensational

-Brand new signals to their brains
+Commanding a new kind of attention